etwernerMIDS/Time_Series/Projects/README.md

 * [Assignment 3](https://github.com/etwernerMIDS/Time_Series/tree/main/Projects/Assignment_3)

 The main focus of Assignment 3 was to apply different time series analysis techniques.
-These methods included linear modeling, ARIMA modeling, model averageing, cross-validation, and vector autoregression.
+These methods included linear modeling, ARIMA modeling, cross-validation, and vector autoregression.
 Then, each model was able to generate predictive forcasts for the time series.

 * [Lab 1](https://github.com/etwernerMIDS/Time_Series/tree/main/Projects/Lab_1)